byterubpay/byterub-site/_posts/2018-02-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-26.md

 **\<suraeNoether>** mercury^: is your project an attempt at estimating the age distribution of outputs the moment they are spent?
 **\<mercury^>** suraeNoether: yes.
 **\<suraeNoether>** cool, we should talk about it after this meeting
 **\<mercury^>** I have not done much work so far.
-I just read the monerolink paper, then tried to think a little bit about what the actual distribution should be.
+I just read the byterublink paper, then tried to think a little bit about what the actual distribution should be.
-**\<suraeNoether>** so, the monerolink paper... the parts that aren't obliterated by obscured amounts in RCT...
+**\<suraeNoether>** so, the byterublink paper... the parts that aren't obliterated by obscured amounts in RCT...
 **\<suraeNoether>** there is a slightly incorrect interpretation of our system, which is: the authors, Miller et al, they claimed that the youngest output in a ring is most likely to be the true spender. in fact, it's that \*the first time an output is put into a  ring\* is most likely occurrence of the true spending
 **\<suraeNoether>** which is subtly different
 **\<sarang>** I'm making more progress on SoWs